Iris aphylla: Conservation

 Iris aphylla is considered rare and endangered in most countries, it is listed on many red data books and plant lists in Europe, from 1993 to 2001.
 It is listed in the Red Book of Russia as 'vulnerable'.
+It is threatened due to habitat loss.
+From infrastructure development, forestry practices (including rejuvenation of forests with spruce).
+Also loss by invading dominant species such as robinia and pinus species.

+It was listed on the European Red List of Vascular Plants as Data Deficient (DD) in 2011.
+It is listed as 'Vulnerable' on Red List of vascular plants of the Carpathian part of Slovakia in 2014.
+It is listed in the Berne Convention (1982), Habitats Directive 92/43/EEC, and the Romanian Government Emergency Ordinance no 236/2000, Annex 3b.

 In Poland, it was put into statutory protection since 1946, but was still listed as an endangered species in 2003.
 It is listed as one of 45 species that are listed under the 'Red Data List of Endangered Vascular Plants' of Poland.
-Including green spleenwort (Asplenium viride), variegated horsetail (Equisetum variegatum), great sundew (Drosera anglica), marsh pennywort (Hydrocotyle vulgaris), common butterwort (Pinguicula vulgaris), small fleabane (Pulicaria vulgaris), yarrow broomrape (Orobanche purpurea), marsh felwort (Swetia perennis), fritillary (Fritilaria meleagris), and 20 other orchid species, including the lady's slipper (Cypripedium calceolus).

 In Slovenia, it has also been listed under the laws for nature protection.

+In Slovakia, it is classed as 'critically endangered' CR, and it is protected within Slovak Paradise National Park, alongside other at risk species including buxbaumia viridis (a type of moss), Cypripedium calceolus (Lady's Slipper Orchid), Ligularia sibirica, Pulsatilla subslavica, Pulsatilla slavica (Slovak pasque flower) and Adenophora lilifolia.
+It is also protected within National nature reserve in Dreveník, near Žehra, approximately 60 species are classified as endangered including (Pulsatilla slavica G. Reuss.), Alpine aster (Aster alpinus L.), Carpathian harebell (Campanula carpatica Jacq.), Pontic dragonhead (Dracocephalum austriacum L.), European columbine (Aquilegia vulgaris L.), Snowdrop windflower (Anemone sylvestris L.), Manchurian monk's-hood (Aconitum variegatum L.), Turk's cap lily (Lilium martagon L.), St. Lucie cherry (Cerasus mahaleb (L.) Mill.), Yellow Monkshood (Aconitum anthora L.), Bladdernut (Staphylea pinnata L.) and Edelweiss (Leontopodium alpinum Cass.).

-In Serbia, it has become extinct, with Aconitum toxicum, Crocus banaticus and Salvia nutans.
+In Serbia, it has become extinct.

 In Russia, it is protected in the nature reserves of Moscow, Rostov and Saratov regions.
 It is also listed as being found in Kursk reserve since 1968.

-In Czechoslovakia, it is found in the Bohemian Paradise reserve, with other endangered species including, Bohemian small pasque flower (Pulsatilla pratensis subsp. bohemica), the cornflower (Cyanus triumfettii), golden alyssum (Aurinia saxatilis), hoary rock rose (Helianthemum canum), Austrian dragonhead (Dracocephalum austriacum), St. Bernard's lily (Anthericum liliago), blue lettuce (Lactuca perennis) and others.
+In Czechoslovakia, it is found in the Bohemian Paradise reserve, with other endangered species including.

-In Romania, it is listed as a rare and vulnerable plant, which is protected with other species including, Adonis vernalis, Allium albidum subsp. albidum, Astragalus excapus subsp. transsylvanicus, Cephalaria radiata, Crambe tataria, Dictamnus albus, Jurinea mollis subsp. transsylvanica, Peucedanum tauricum, Pulsatilla grandis, Prunus tenella, Salvia nutans, Salvia transsylvanica and Stipa pulcherrima.
+In Romania, it is classed as 'Vulnerable', and is including on a list of protected plants.
+Since 2002 and 2007, there were 5 confirmed locations in Romania.
+It is also found within the Bicaz Gorges Haghimas National Park.
 It is found in Târnava Mare River reserve, which has been protected due to overgrazing and scrub loss by aggressive trees and shrubs including black locust (Robinia pseudacacia).
 Due to its endangered status, rapid propagation (via in-vitro culture) has been developed.
 So that re-population of sub-alpine areas could take place.

+In the Cherkasy region of Ukraine, it is listed in the Red Book as rare and endangered species with Stipa capillata L..
+It is also found within the meadows of Sofiyivsky Park.

+In Hungary, it is protected by law.